 Dog Tricks & Training

-There are at least 101 dog tricks that you can teach your dog.
-If you're looking for cool dog tricks, you've come to the right place!
-Our dog tricks list for beginners and list of advanced dog tricks are filled with some of the most unique dog tricks that we've taught our own dogs.
-You'll also find insanely helpful dog training tips for new dog owners and advice for training problem dogs that have behavior issues.
+There are at least 101 cool dog tricks here that you can teach your dog -- plus 5 basic dog commands that every dog should know.
+Teach your dog the 5 basic commands first.
+Then, move onto the advanced dog tricks -- we've taught our own dogs every one of these!
+You'll also find insanely helpful dog training tips to help you put an end to frustrating dog behavior issues.
 Not sure where to begin?
 Start here --> Dog Tricks & Training Tips 101.